timschott/timschott.github.io/projects/sbotus.md

 2. the court of reversed the conviction and ordered the charges dismissed on the ground that the magazines were improperly admitted in evidence
 3. the court of denied certiorari

 These lines make apparent some of the omissions from cleaning.
-For instance, I removed most proper nouns, like "California," quotes longer than three words, along with plenty of other characters... look at this [function](https://github.com/timschott/kratos/blob/master/scotus.py#L101) for the specifics.
+For instance, I removed most proper nouns, like "California," quotes longer than three words, along with plenty of other characters ... look at this [function](https://github.com/timschott/kratos/blob/master/scotus.py#L101) for the specifics.

 To bolster this corpus, I incorporate the associated oral argument for each case.
 This is thanks to the easy to use [Oyez](https://www.oyez.org/) API; see here for [an example response](https://api.oyez.org/cases/1963/449) and [docs](https://github.com/walkerdb/supreme_court_transcripts#oyez-api).
 This adds depth to each of the justice's "portfolios."